Technicolor: Process 3

 Very few of the original camera negatives of movies made in Technicolor Process 2 or 3 survive.
 In the late 1940s, most were discarded from storage at Technicolor in a space-clearing move, after the studios declined to reclaim the materials.
 Original Technicolor prints that survived into the 1950s were often used to make black-and-white prints for television and simply discarded thereafter.
 This explains why so many early color films exist today solely in black and white.

 Warner Bros., which had vaulted from a minor exhibitor to a major studio with its introduction of the talkies, incorporated Technicolor's printing to enhance its films.
 Other producers followed Warner Bros.' example by making features in color, with either Technicolor, or one of its competitors, such as Brewster Color and Multicolor (later Cinecolor).

-Consequently, the introduction of color did not increase the number of moviegoers to the point where it was economical.
+Consequently, the introduction of color did not increase the number of moviegoers to the point where it was economic.
 This and the Great Depression severely strained the finances of the movie studios and spelled the end of Technicolor's first financial successes.

 Three-strip Technicolor

 Process 4: Development and introduction

-The ending card for a 1936 Warner Bros.
+The intro card for a 1938 Warner Bros.
 Merrie Melodies cartoon with an "In Technicolor" credit.
 Many animation companies during the 1930s and 1940s used Technicolor for their cartoon shorts.

 Technicolor envisioned a full-color process as early as 1924, and was actively developing such a process by 1929.
 Hollywood made so much use of Technicolor in 1929 and 1930 that many believed the feature film industry would soon be turning out color films exclusively.
 By 1931, however, the Great Depression had taken its toll on the film industry, which began to cut back on expenses.
 The production of color films had decreased dramatically by 1932, when Burton Wescott and Joseph A. Ball completed work on a new three-color movie camera.

 Technicolor could now promise studios a full range of colors, as opposed to the limited red–green spectrum of previous films.
 The new camera simultaneously exposed three strips of black-and-white film, each of which recorded a different color of the spectrum.
 The new process would last until the last Technicolor feature film was produced in 1955.